QuinnCampfield/F1Chatter/README.md

 ## How It Works

-The agent uses OpenAI's function calling feature to:
+The agent uses Google Gemini's function calling feature to:

 1. **Analyze your query** to understand what F1 data you need
 2. **Call appropriate functions** from `crud/f1_getters.py`: